ukncsc/secure-development-and-deployment/4-secure-your-development-environment.md

 ### Security gained

-By performing the functions outlined in subsequent sections, you can help reduce the risk of an attacker:
+You can take actions to secure your development environment and reduce the risk of an attacker:

-*   stealing sensitive information (such as encryption and access keys, passwords or knowledge of security controls)
+*   stealing sensitive information (such as encryption and access keys, passwords, knowledge of security controls or intellectual property)
 *   embedding malicious code in your project without your knowledge
 *   using a compromised development device as a proxy to further attack your build and deployment pipeline, through to production
-*   stealing code for the intellectual property it contains, or to release it publicly, causing embarrassment or degrading your security
 *   understanding how your sensitive applications work - a first step in the planning of an attack

 ### Securing a flexible system